How to Know if You Have Termites?

 There is no 100% guaranteed method to prevent termites from entering your home or property, but you can take measures to reduce the risks:

-Termites love damp conditions so fix damaged or leaking pipes which may cause damp conditions and ensure areas are well ventilated.
+- Termites love damp conditions, so fix damaged or leaking pipes that may cause damp conditions and ensure areas are well-ventilated.

-Have a professional termite inspection at least annually but more often if you are in an area that may be considered high risk.
-Termites can enter a home at any time so the sooner they are detected and treated the better.
+- Have a professional termite inspection at least annually but more often if you are in an area considered high risk.
+Termites can enter a home anytime, so the sooner they are detected and treated, the better.

-Consider a termite barrier, either physical, chemical or bait stations to provide your home with ongoing termite protection.
-If you have a barrier, ensure it remains undisturbed by things such as major gardening work or new building work.
+- Consider a termite barrier, either physical, chemical or bait stations, to provide your home with ongoing termite protection.
+If you have a barrier, ensure it remains undisturbed by major gardening or new building work.